SAP/abap-file-formats/README.md

 ### File Content

-For each object type, a list of possible files and their file content is describe in the object-specific file `format.md` in the folder [file-formats](./file-formats)
-(e.g., file [file-formats/clas/format.md](./file-formats/clas/format.md) describes the format of ABAP classes)
+For each object type, a list of possible files and their file content is describe in the object-specific file `format.md` in the folder [`file-formats`](./file-formats).
+For example, the file [`file-formats/clas/format.md`](./file-formats/clas/format.md) describes the format of ABAP classes).

 See also the [list of supported object types](#List-of-Supported-ABAP-Objects).